FreeBeings-io/haf-plug-play/docs/plug-definitions.md

 - `props`: the properties of your plug
     - `enabled`: the default state of the plug (on or off)
     - `schema`: the name to use for the PostgreSQL schema that holds all your plug's data
-    - `context`: the name to use for the HAF context
     - `start_block`: at which block should sync begin
 - `ops`: HAF internal operation IDs and their mapped functions for processing
     - `18` is for `custom_json` operations